apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

 ## Calls to action, reprise

-+ uPortal adopting institutions, please
++ uPortal adopting institutions,
   **join [uPortal's Supporting Subscription program][[uportal-supporting-subscription-model]**.
-  This rider to an institutional Apereo membership will build modest but essential recurring revenue for resourcing the uPortal project for confident sustainability.
+  This rider to an institutional Apereo membership builds essential recurring revenue for resourcing the uPortal project for confident sustainability.
 Begin this as modestly as your institution may need;
   every little bit will help this program hit the transformative threshold of potentially adding a full time staffer focused on carrying uPortal qua open source project forward.
-If your institution is already subscribing, find a way to dig deep and increase your commitment.
+If your institution is already subscribing, increase your commitment.
   **The opportunities for a more confident uPortal future are real.**
 + **Propose ancillary projects** (software products) into [uPortal's new Ecosystem Intake Process][uPortal Ecosystem Intake Process].
-It has never been easier or clearer how to approach a tight, modular plug-in for use with uPortal (whether user-facing content, back-end service, or otherwise).
-The best time to begin openness and welcome involvement of the wider community is the moment you start.
-If you locally see a need, it's very likely that another adopter could learn from this, could collaborate with you upon it, or could adopt the add-on and likewise has locally developed add-ons that you could be adopting too to the advantage of all.
+It has never been easier to approach developing a plug-in for use with uPortal (whether user-facing content, back-end service, or otherwise).
+The best time to share code and welcome involvement of the wider community is the moment you start.
+If you locally see a need, it's very likely that another adopter could learn from this, could collaborate upon it, or could adopt the add-on and likewise has locally developed add-ons that you could be adopting too.
   **The opportunities for more and better collaboration are real.**
-+ **Directly participate in uPortal.** It has never been easier to collaborate upon and contribute to uPortal, to its documentation, and to its ancillary projects.
++ **Directly participate in uPortal.** It has never been easier to collaborate on uPortal, its documentation, and its ancillary projects.
-  Suggesting an edit to even this "marketing-flavored" post is feasible via GitHub's tooling, directly in your Web browser.
+  Suggesting an edit to even this "marketing-flavored" post is feasible via GitHub's tooling, without leaving your Web browser.
   **The opportunities for collaboration are real, and are beyond code.**
-+ **Engage in Apereo.** Ensure your institution is an institutional member of Apereo and have an active relationship with your institutional representative.
++ **Engage in Apereo.** Ensure your institution is a member of Apereo.
+Maintain an active relationship with your institutional representative.
   **The opportunities for participation in all things Apereo are real.**
 + **Become an [individual Apereo member][Apereo individual membership].**
   Apereo's membership model is no longer